Unfortunately, never before in history

 You will recognize the Avala S55 building by its over 50-year-old Temerin brick,8 in a light terracotta color that still withstands the test of time and stands as a Sun amid the anti-Mediterranean architecture of this part of the city.
 Though slightly weathered, the brick has retained its original color since the facade was installed, eliminating the need for renovation.
 Despite the sunlit facade, the reality today, after 53 years and the urban decay in Budva, reveals dark entrance halls marked by graffiti, old political flyers, and empty apartments where only beams of light are visible through peepholes.
 Few cautious residents open their doors to briefly discuss life in the building.

 Some balconies have been glazed over time and repurposed as additional rooms.
 Jovović recalls that one resident wanted to enclose his rooftop9 balcony with glass, resembling a greenhouse (Figure 6, left), and this intervention still exists on the last section of the building, as viewed from the Old Town.
-Additionally, one family "extended" their apartment by shortening the corridor within the building (Figure 6, right).
+Additionally, one family "extended" their apartment by shortening the corridor within the building (Figure 6, right), and over time, more apartments were built by some residents on the top floors of the building.
 Although architect Jovović, as the author and someone who should have priority in such decisions, did not support these modifications, residents continued to alter their living spaces to suit their needs.

 In some apartments, the original plastic chandeliers have endured, costing between 1,000 and 2,000 dinars, as mentioned in Primorske novine (Radulović, 1973).
 Residents recall that the apartments came with kitchen hoods from the start.
 The carpeting in the living and bedrooms, along with the white "DIN Novoselec" woodwork from Croatia, has also lasted over the years.
 Workers from the woodwork factory would visit, take measurements, and handle the installations, while Jovović sketched the details—even visiting their factory to ensure everything was crafted according to his design.
 A long-standing shop on the building’s ground floor, the tailor shop "RADE," has remained unchanged for decades and is a familiar name throughout the city.